sylvaticus/SPMLJ/README.md

 - The videos : see lists below
 - Quizes and exercises: for now they are available only for the MOODLE courses where I teach this course, I am looking for a way to provide interactive content to a wider public (maybe [QuizQuestions.jl](https://github.com/jverzani/QuizQuestions.jl) ??)

-STATUS: At 2022.03.17 the course is ~90% content completed

 Objectives:
 1. Supply students with an operational knowledge of a modern and efficient general-purpose language that can be employed for the implementation of their research daily activities;